promanenko/gigaspaces-sbp-jekyll/universal-deployer.markdown

 - Download the [GigaSpaces Universal Deployer](/attachment_files/sbp/GSUniversalDeployer.zip) and extract it into an empty folder.
 - Edit the `runGSUniversalDeployer.bat` or `runGSUniversalDeployer.sh` to include the correct parameters.

-Here an exmaple how you should run the GUD:
+Here an example how you should run the GUD:

 {% highlight java %}
 java com.gigaspaces.admin.GSUniversalDeployer -config c:\\puList.txt -locators 127.0.0.1 -abortDeployOnFailure true